Tap here to get 5 Secrets to Stress Free Dinners

 straining a gin martini into a martini glass with a bottle of Bombay sapphire on a tray in the background and a metal jigger on the tray

-The key to a good gin martini is to serve it really cold.
+The key to a good dry gin martini is to serve it really cold.
 There are a few things we are going to do to accomplish that, but it starts with storing the gin and dry vermouth in the freezer.
+Because of the alcohol content in them, they won’t freeze, but they will be perfectly chilled for your martini.

-Other ways we make it cold:
+Other ways we make your cocktail cold:

 • Serve it in a chilled martini glass.
+See more on this below.

 overhead of a gin martini in a glass garnished with three olives on a clear plastic toothpick